apella1/apella1/README.md

 - 👋 Hi, I’m John Apella.

-- 👀 I’m a Fullstack Developer working with TypeScript/JavaScript and Python Technologies.
+- 👀 I’m a Frontend Developer working with React(TypeScript/JavaScript).

-- 🌱 I’m currently learning NodeJS and Express.

-- 💞️ Open to fullstack development roles.
+- 💞️ On a journey to landing my first frontend development role.

 - 📫 How to reach me: apellajohn@gmail.com.
-Twitter: @apella_john.

 <!---
 apella1/apella1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.